openforis/sepal/modules/sepal-server/frontend/readme.md

 > $ ./serve

-This runs a dev server on http://localhost:8888/
+This runs a dev server on <http://localhost:8888/>

 ## Add javascript dependency

 > $ npm install <pkg> --save (or --save-dev if not a runtime dependency)

+## Bootstrap configuration

+Bootstrap is loaded using [bootstrap-loader](https://github.com/shakacode/bootstrap-loader).
+Main configuration is in `./.bootstraprc`, style variables are configured in `./src/bootstrap/customizations.scss` and `./src/bootstrap/pre-customizations.scss`.